Plebware/Plebware.github.io/developer/plebware/_posts/2026-06-30-the-plebware-founding-manifesto.md

 ---

-# The PlebWare Charter
+# The PlebWare Charter.

-## From Concept to Fulfilment
+## From Concept to Fulfilment.

 Every project has a beginning.